FancyPandaSoftworks/degiro/README.md

 3) Type in python degiro_portfolio.py

-4) Type in your credentials of degiro, and everything should run from here
+4) Everything should run from here